 LRCP is structured as a 501(c)(2) and it operates under a separate Board of Trustees, all of which are members of the Rotary Club of Lincoln.
-The current President of the LRCP is John Quigley with Graziella Locher as Treasurer and Jerry Johnson as Secretary.
+The current President of the LRCP is John Quigley and Jerry Johnson as Secretary.
 The other trustees are Paul Radcliffe and Darrell Scott.